shravya-9723/Business-Card/README.md

 ## 🙏 Acknowledgements

+A heartfelt thanks to the incredible **[Scrimba Community](https://scrimba.com/)** for providing such an engaging platform to learn and grow as a developer.

-A huge thanks to the **[Scrimba Community](https://scrimba.com/)** and **[Per Harald Borgen](https://github.com/perborgen)** for their excellent tutorials and guidance that helped me build this project.
+Special appreciation to **[Per Harald Borgen](https://github.com/perborgen)** — co-founder of Scrimba and a fantastic mentor — for his guidance, teaching style, and inspiration throughout this project.
-Their interactive lessons and hands-on approach made learning web development fun and effective!
+Your tutorials made building this Business Card project both fun and educational!